beginning of content

 Fentanyl reduces feelings of pain by interrupting the way nerves signal pain between the brain and the body.
 It works directly on the central nervous system.

-What forms of fentanyl are there?
+What forms of fentanyl are available?

 Fentanyl is available in several formulations in different strengths, including: